Q3 Employability: Hard Skills

 Hard skills are career-specific knowledge and learned skills needed for a particular job.
 For example, being able to debug a code is a hard skill needed for a computer programmer.
 These are skills that can be learned through practice, training, or education.

 Remind yourself of your top career interests from Quest 2 by going back to your Career Prep Portfolio.
-You are going to find some options to build hard skills for the careers you chose.
+Now, you are going to find some options to build hard skills for the careers you chose.

-• Take time in each section and take notes on the information provided about hard skills training opportunities and requirements.
+- Take time in each section and jot down notes on the information provided about hard skills training opportunities and requirements.

 As you may have noticed from the search you just did, there are many ways to build hard skills for a job.
 Some of those are:

-1. Online Courses - There are a lot of free online course options your can take to build your sills.
-Some examples are: Khan Academy, Code.org, or Museum of Modern Art.
+- Online Courses - There are a lot of free online course options you can take to build your skills.
+Some examples are: Khan Academy, Code.org, or the Museum of Modern Art.

-The video below will help provide a visual to the steps you need to add the training or education programs.
+The video below will help provide a visual to the steps you need to add the training or education programs if you are using the Google Site as you Careerp Prep portfolio.
+Don't forget to update the page to save your new content.

 MITECS Michigan Integrated Technology Competencies for Students, and